Recedivies/E-Store-Coffeengo/README.md

     <img src="https://img.shields.io/badge/github%20actions-%232671E5.svg?style=for-the-badge&logo=githubactions&logoColor=white" alt=""/>
 </div>

-Small business owners have a very unique lifestyle.
-They have their craft, and then they have the business of their craft.
-E-commerce has revolutionized peoples ability to sell their products with ease.
+E-commerce has revolutionized people's ability to sell products with ease.
 But every business is different.
 Different types of products need different types of workflows beyond just inventory and a shopping cart.
 That's where E-Store-Coffeengo come in.

 This Project is to create a working e-store that allows customers to browse, purchase, and rate/reviews various type of coffee that have been posted by an admin of the store.